Cyclic covers and toroidal embeddings: Introduction

-This formula, and its logarithmic version, is behind the vanishing theorems used in birational classification (see~\cite{EVlect,Kol95,Kol97}).
-Statements on divisors of the form $K_X+\sum_j b_j E_j+T$, with $X$ nonsigular, $\sum_j E_j$ simple normal crossing, $b_j\in [0,1]$, and $T$ a torsion $\Q$-divisor, are reduced to similar statements on $Y$ with $b_j\in \{0,1\}$ and $T=0$.
+This formula is behind the vanishing theorems used in birational classification (see~\cite{EVlect,Kol95,Kol97}).
+Statements on divisors of the form $K_X+\sum_j b_j E_j+T$, with $X$ nonsingular, $\sum_j E_j$ simple normal crossing, $b_j\in [0,1]$, and $T$ a torsion $\Q$-divisor, are reduced to similar statements on $Y$ with $b_j\in \{0,1\}$ and $T=0$.

 Cyclic covers also appear in semistable reduction~\cite{KKMS}.
 In its simplest form, a complex projective family over the unit disc $f\colon \cX\to \Delta$ has nonsingular general fibers $\cX_t \ (t\ne 0)$, while the special fiber $\cX_0$ is locally cut out by monomials $\prod_{i=1}^d z_i^{m_i}\ (m_i\in \N)$ with respect to local coordinates $z_1,\ldots,z_d$.
 The family is semistable if moreover $\cX_0$ is reduced.
 If we base change with $\sqrt[n]{t}$ (with $n$ divisible by all multiplicities $m_i$), and normalize $\tilde{\cX}\to \cX\times_\Delta \tilde{\Delta}$, the new family $\tilde{\cX}\to \tilde{\Delta}$ has reduced special fiber $\tilde{\cX}_0$, and $\tilde{\cX}\setminus \tilde{\cX}_0\subset \tilde{\cX}$ is a {\em quasi-smooth toroidal embedding}.
 If the irreducible components of $\cX_0$ are nonsingular, the toroidal embedding is also strict and $\tilde{\cX}$ admits a combinatorial desingularization.
 An equivalent description of $\tilde{\cX}$ is the normalization of the $n$-th root of $f$, viewed as a holomorphic function on $\cX$.
 Therefore the local computations of~\cite{KKMS} give in fact the following statement: if $X$ is complex manifold, and $0\ne s\in \Gamma(X,L^n)$ is such that $\Sigma=\Supp Z(s)$ is a normal crossing divisor, then $\bar{X}[\sqrt[n]{s}]\setminus \bar{\pi}^{-1}(\Sigma)\subset \bar{X}[\sqrt[n]{s}]$ is a quasi-smooth toroidal embedding, and $\bar{\pi}$ is a toroidal morphism.